magsarjav/Sleepystudent/README.md

 # Sleepy student

-Android application for students who feel sleepy or sleep during their classes or lectures
+A mobile application for students who feel sleepy or sleep during their classes or lectures.
+Google Vision API and ARKit are used for tracking face and head, and extracting features.

 Features
 ---------------